pjreddie/darknet/README.md

 * each: `model of object, side, illimination, scale, each 30 grad` of the turn and inclination angles - these are *different objects* from an internal perspective of the neural network.
 So the more *different objects* you want to detect, the more complex network model should be used.

+* to make the detected bounded boxes more accurate, you can add 3 parameters `ignore_thresh = .9 iou_normalizer=0.5 iou_loss=giou` to each `[yolo]` layer and train, it will increase mAP@0.9, but decrease mAP@0.5.

 * Only if you are an **expert** in neural detection networks - recalculate anchors for your dataset for `width` and `height` from cfg-file:
 `darknet.exe detector calc_anchors data/obj.data -num_of_clusters 9 -width 416 -height 416`
 then set the same 9 `anchors` in each of 3 `[yolo]`-layers in your cfg-file.
-But you should change indexes of anchors `masks=` for each [yolo]-layer, so that 1st-[yolo]-layer has anchors larger than 60x60, 2nd larger than 30x30, 3rd remaining.
+But you should change indexes of anchors `masks=` for each [yolo]-layer, so for YOLOv4 the 1st-[yolo]-layer has anchors smaller than 30x30, 2nd smaller than 60x60, 3rd remaining, and vice versa for YOLOv3.
 Also you should change the `filters=(classes + 5)*<number of mask>` before each [yolo]-layer.
 If many of the calculated anchors do not fit under the appropriate layers - then just try using all the default anchors.

 2. After training - for detection: